irahorecka/python-craigslist-meta/README.rst

     # ['abbotsford', 'aberdeen', 'abilene', ... ]

-Similarly, get a list of children keys for Region, Country, and Site instances using the `children` attribute.
+Similarly, get a list of children keys for Region, Country, and Site instances by using the ``children`` attribute.

 .. code:: python